 We love butterflies.
 They're vibrant, eye-catching additions to our gardens, but so much more than that.
 They are helpful pollinators.
 When butterflies land on flowers to feed on nectar, they transfer pollen.

+Red admiral © Guy Edwardes/2020Vision

 Butterflies, moths and their caterpillars are important in the food chain, being prey to many species of birds and bats.
 You may also see garden birds taking caterpillars to feed to their young in the spring and summer.
 It can take up to 10,000 caterpillars to rear a brood of blue tits!

-They need our help Butterflies are good environmental indicators.
+They need our help

+Butterflies are good environmental indicators.
 This means that if butterfly populations are going up or down, we get a good sense of how well the rest of the environment is doing.
 Butterflies and moths aren't doing too well at the moment, with many species declining in recent years.

 The good news is that we can help butterflies and moths through gardening!
 Collectively our gardens can provide important places, homes and food sources for these special creatures.

-A secret garden We've been inspired by the new movie adaptation of The Secret Garden and just like us the filmmakers are passionate about butterflies!
-Gardening is an essential part of The Secret Garden story and we're encouraging everybody to garden with butterflies in mind!
+A secret garden

+We've been inspired by the new movie adaptation of The Secret Garden, a Sky Original, and just like us the filmmakers are passionate about butterflies!
+Gardening

 In the story, the garden eases grief, heals rifts and brings the joy out in all who experience it.
 Make a special place for wildlife - your very own Secret Garden where you can replenish your soul, reconnect with nature and help wildlife to thrive.

-Did you know?

-Butterflies can cross continents!
-Painted ladies migrate north from Africa every year, at a speed of up to 30 miles per hour.

-The UK has 59 species of butterfly and around 2.500 moths. although there's actually very little difference between butterflies and moths.
-In fact, there's an argument for considering them the same animal!
-The swallowtail butterfly is our largest butterfly with a wingspan of almost 10cm.
-The brimstone could be the very first butterfly.
-There's a theory that its bright yellow wings inspired the name buttercoloured fly.
-Planting for butterflies & moths A sunny, sheltered garden is ideal for tempting in butterflies.
+Planting for butterflies & moths

+A sunny, sheltered garden is ideal for tempting in butterflies.
 With the right flowers you could make a mini haven for all sorts of wildlife.

 Many flowers provide both pollen and nectar so will attract a range of visitors, and sometimes the clue is in the shape.
 Many flowers of the daisy family, such as sunflowers and asters, help to attract butterflies and bees with their flat, open tops, perfect for landing.
 Other flowers in the campion and honeysuckle families have narrow tubular centres, which moths and butterflies may have exclusive access to by making use of their long tongues.
 Brush-like flowers, like buddleia, also make for good resting places and nectar access.

 An ideal butterfly garden would include a wide range of flower shapes, full of seasonal perennials that offer nectar for early arrivals such as brimstones, through to the last red admirals in autumn.
 But it's also important to think about caterpillars - even if you spot a few holes in your plants remember, the more caterpillars you can support, the more butterflies and moths there will be!

 Along with the plant options on the following page, you could include an open area for wildflowers and grasses to attract egg-laying females.
 A site with low soil fertility is ideal.
 Seek out butterfly mixes from wildflower seed suppliers.

 Planning your butterfly garden...

-✓ Plant large clumps of larval food plants together. ✓ Aim for year-round flower interest, with early and late sources of nectar. ✓Only use peat-free compost to help prevent damage to rare habitats. ✓Delay cutting back in the autumn, tidying borders in later winter instead. ✓Don't use pesticides: these can affect all garden wildlife.
+- ✓Plant large clumps of larval food plants together. - ✓ Aim for year-round flower interest. with early and late sources of nectar. - ✓Only use peat-free compost to help prevent damage to rare habitats. - ✓ Delay cutting back in the autumn, tidying borders in later winter instead. - ✓Don't use pesticides: these can affect all garden wildlife.